 In a word from St Paul, ‘For in Christ everyone of God’s promises is a “yes”.
 For this reason it is through him that we say the “Amen” to the glory of God.’
 (2 Corinthians 1:20)

 Kintsugi has many truths.
-Being broken is close to a universal experience.
-But it does not end there.
 Broken pieces, once separate and disconnected, are valued and brought together into a renewed whole.
 It is a lesson in unity and harmony.

 Beauty from brokenness?
 Kintsugi shows that this is possible.
 May you find gold in your cracks and beauty where you least expect it.
 Indeed, beauty is found in authenticity and our unique journey through life.
 Repair and growth?
 Yes to both!